Studentship faqs

 However you search for or develop a project, there’s a few aspects to consider when making your choice.
 Firstly, Subject – you’ve got to choose something you genuinely find fascinating if you’re considering studying it in intricate depth for 3-4 years!

 Secondly: Supervisor. do some background research on the principal investigator(s) (PI).
-For example, what they have published, their research interests, and their reputation.
+For example, what they have published, their research interests, their management style, and their reputation.
 Approach them, communicate actively and show your interest in the project(s).

 It isn’t the case that you should just choose the supervisor who seems outwardly most successful or prestigious; remember a PhD is a training role, and you will need to have someone who can supervise and train you in a way you are comfortable with and will benefit from.
 The supervisor-student relationship should be a two-way process, not a dictatorial ‘boss and employee’.
 Remember also that – rightly or wrongly – PhD students are often judged by which group they belong to, and your supervisor is likely to have a marked impact on your career far beyond the PhD itself.